top of page

 SYLLABIFICATION:

 Dividing words into syllables, either in speech or writing.
 It is important to remember that each syllable contains a vowel sound.
-There are 6 rules for syllabification.
+There are 6 rules for the syllabification of words.

 MORPHOLOGY: